cbib/virhunter/README.md

 ## Using VirHunter for prediction

 To run VirHunter you can use the already pre-trained models or train VirHunter yourself (described in the next section).
-Pret-rained model weights are available for the following host plants:
+Pre-trained model weights are available for the following host plants:
 - grapevine
 - tomato
 - sugar beet